CREATING A LEGEND – The Making Of Tomb Raider 1 – (1996)

 Behind this stunning project are a surprisingly small team: Toby Gard (lead artist/originator), Paul Douglas (PSX programmer), Neil Boyd and Heather Gibson (maps, level design) and Gavin Rummery (level editor), all of whom are currently working late nights to finish Tomb Raider by August, a tough task, as (a) it is only about 50-60% complete, and (b) they are all perfectionists.

-GOLDEN MEMORIES Toby Gard explains the inspiration for Tomb Raider with commendable bluntness: "I wanted an alternative view to all that first person Doom shit of which there is far too much.
-Tomb Raider is a cross between Prince of Persia - which is an excellent game for traps and pitfalls - and the Indiana Jones films."
 The 3D engine built to execute Gard's aspirations is one of 1996's major events.
 The third person perspective and 3D graphics combination has already been popularised by Delphine's Fade To Black, but Tomb Raider is the first PlayStation project to open up such a viewpoint with the free-flowing, dynamic platforming action only previously seen in Mario 64 previews [at the time of the visit, the N64's launch on June 23rd, 1996 was still a few weeks away.]
-Despite his own, comparitively recent entry into videogame design, the 23-year-old Gard turns out to have a considerable knowledge of its history, including the 'Golden Age' of 8bit, back-bedroom programming.
-I ask whether Tomb Raider had been influenced by Pyracurse, which also featured explorers solving puzzles and avoiding traps in a large temple. |

 "Not at all – everything was contemporary, although there was a game on the Spectrum that actually used the same perspective as TR.
 Imagine that, a first person perspective game in the mid Eighties."

-"No way," PlayStation programmer Paul Douglas exclaims.
 "Yeah.
 It was called, Mask of something.
-(I Of The Mask was developed in 1985 by Sandy White and Angela Sutherland) Amazing idea, haven't seen it for ages though." |
+(I Of The Mask was developed in 1985 by Sandy White and Angela Sutherland) Amazing idea, haven't seen it for ages though."

 ZIGGURATS R US